simon741/Green-predict/README.md

 ![model predictions a their visalization](http://i.imgur.com/lcFvC33.png "model predictions a their visalizations")

-*Note: I didn't use github versioning from the begging of the project*
+*Note: I didn't use github versioning from the begging of the project.*